BensonsPage/ml_based_phish-links-detection/README.md

 Ensure you have python 3.8 ++

-## Training the model
+## Fitting/Training the model

 python3 dnn_model.py

-Close data visiualization chats as they get presented
+Close data visiualization charts as they get generated to proceed to next step.

-## Classifining a new link as phish/benign
+## Classifying a new link as phish/benign

 python3 detect.py

-To infer a single you URL, you need to first convert the dictonary into the right data format as highlighted on detect.py
+To infer a single URL, you need to first convert the features into the right format as highlighted on detect.py